 Welcome!
 I am an assistant professor at Princeton University.

-My research and teaching interests focus on political economy and international economics.
-My work is interdisciplinary and has been published in various peer-reviewed journals, including the American Political Science Review, American Economic Journal – Macroeconomics, Review of Economics and Statistics, Quarterly Journal of Political Science, and Journal of Law, Economics, and Organization.
+I study and teach political economy, with a focus in international politics and economics.
+My work is interdisciplinary and has been published in various journals, such as the American Political Science Review, American Economic Journal – Macroeconomics, Review of Economics and Statistics, Quarterly Journal of Political Science, and Journal of Law, Economics, and Organization.

-Some of my research on financial transfers has contributed to two books, The Perils of International Capital and Conquest and Rents: Political Violence and Underdevelopment in Muslim Societies.
+Some of my research on the politics of international finance has contributed to two books, The Perils of International Capital and Conquest and Rents: A Political Economy of Dictatorship and Violence in Muslim Societies.
 Other strands of my work explore topics in development, international economic law, and the political economy of migration.
+I am currently working on projects related to commercial diplomacy, cronyism and globalization, and geopolitics and political violence.
+A more detailed description of my research is available here.

 I earned a BA in mathematics and BA/MA in economics from Northwestern University and later completed my doctoral studies at the University of Chicago.
 Prior to joining the faculty at Princeton, I was a Prize Research Fellow at Nuffield College, Oxford University.
 I spent the 2016-2017 academic year as the William C. Bark National Fellow at the Hoover Institute and most recently was a Visiting Fellow at the Oxford Centre of Islamic Studies.
 Before transitioning to academia, I spent a few years as an international and macroeconomist at the White House Council of Economic Advisers and the Federal Reserve Bank of Chicago.